-Page

-1 Introduction 2

-2 Legislative aim, principles and spirit 3

-3 Coverage of the Ordinance 5

-4 Application of the Ordinance

-A. How to count hours worked Time in attendance at a place of employment Travelling time Meal break On-call or standby time Other situations 7

-B. Employer to pay the balance to employee whose wages are less than minimum wage 16

-C. Wages payable to employee in respect of wage period 20

-D. No contracting out 36

-5 Employer to keep records of the total number of hours worked by employee (where applicable) 37

-Appendix 1 Exemption of specified student interns and work experience students 42
+Page 1 Introduction 2 2 Legislative aim, principles and spirit 3 3 Coverage of the Ordinance 5 4 Application of the Ordinance A. How to count hours worked Time in attendance at a place of employment Travelling time Meal break On-call or standby time Other situations 7 B. Employer to pay the balance to employee whose wages are less than minimum wage 16 C. Wages payable to employee in respect of wage period 20 D. No contracting out 36 5 Employer to keep records of the total number of hours worked by employee (where applicable) 37 Appendix 1 Uprating of SMW rates and the corresponding effective dates 42 Appendix 2 Exemption of specified student interns and work experience students 43

-Appendix 2 Enquiries
+Appendix 3 Enquiries